ashviniyer21/WikiNoteTaker/README.md

 Future Plans:
 -Deploy on a website that supports POST (github pages only supports static websites)
-&nbsp;&nbsp;&nbsp;-currently running on a local tomcat server
+&nbsp;&nbsp;&nbsp;-Currently running on a local tomcat server
 -Make PDF look better
 -Improve filtering
 -Add support for images
+- Use machine learning structures in order to optimize the project &nbsp;&nbsp;&nbsp; - Make it eventually able to locate most reliable sources of information by number of hits per webpage and other factors.